tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Wrath, Symbol of

+You use your own escalation die, a d8.
+Your allies still use a d6.
+Both escalation dice advance normally, and escalation die effects affect both dice.

+**Quirk:** Rage.

+---

 #### Wreath of the Ancient Woods

 _Recharge 11+:_ A living strand of ivy twines around the holy symbol, linking it to the deep magic of the woodlands.
 When you cast a divine spell, you may have the spell emanate from any plant you can see.
 So, if you’re far away from a fighter, but she’s got her back to a tree, you can channel your heal spell through the tree and ‘touch’ her from afar.

 **Quirk:** Keeps an elaborate and well-maintained garden.

+---

+### Champion

+#### Figure of Courage

+Your allies gain a +1 bonus to attacks against enemies that are engaged only with you.

+**Quirk:** Shame at others’ failings.

 ---